Henry Rankin Poore: Honors and awards

 The National Academy of Design awarded Poore its Second Hallgarten Prize (for Foxhounds) in 1888.
 The American Art Association awarded him its 1889 grand prize of $2,500 for The Night of the Nativity.
 He exhibited that painting and The Bridge—Close of a City Day at the 1893 World's Columbian Exposition in Chicago.
-He exhibited Foxhounds at the 1901 Pan-American Exposition in Buffalo, and was awarded a bronze medal.
+He exhibited Foxhounds at the 1901 Pan-American Exposition in Buffalo and was awarded a bronze medal.
 He exhibited In Holland, The End of the Trail and A Frosty Morning at the 1904 Louisiana Purchase Exposition in St. Louis, and was awarded a silver medal.
 His exhibit at the 1910 International Exposition in Buenos Aires was awarded a gold medal.

 Poore exhibited works in the annual exhibitions of the Pennsylvania Academy of the Fine Arts, most years between 1878 and 1936.

 The National Academy elected Poore an associate member in 1888.
 He was a member of the Philadelphia Sketch Club and the Philadelphia Art Club.
 In New York City, he was a member of the Lotos Club and Salmagundi Club.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.

 Author

 Poore published Pictorial Composition and the Critical Judgment of Pictures in 1903, which he described as a "handbook for students and lovers of art".
-He recommended both painters and photographers to consider how to use the fundamental forms he presented to draw the viewer "into the picture", including, in one critic's summary, "left-right balance and the aesthetic application of triangles, circles, crosses, S-curves, and rectangles".
+He recommended both painters and photographers consider how to use the fundamental forms he presented to draw the viewer "into the picture", including, in one critic's summary, "left-right balance and the aesthetic application of triangles, circles, crosses, S-curves, and rectangles".
 A century later, a critic wrote that the volume "still provides a thoughtful analysis of composition".